signalapp/libsignal-protocol-c/README.md

 development of the library itself.
 When integrating into actual applications, you should not need anything beyond CMake.
 Alternatively, you may integrate the code using a build system of your choice.
-Items marked with *1 are required for tests, with *2 are additionaliy required for code coverage.
+Items marked with *1 are required for tests, with *2 are additionally required for code coverage.

 ### Setting up a fresh source tree